-Name of an individual is followed with complete appropriate title upon first reference: Bob Davies, president of Eastern Oregon University.
+Name of an individual is followed with complete appropriate title upon first reference: Tom Insko, president of Eastern Oregon University.

-Titles of faculty and staff are not capitalized unless used before name: David Allen, assistant professor of mathematics; Assistant Professor of Mathematics David Allen.
+Use name, title format whenever possible.
+Capitalize titles when they occur before a name: David Allen, assistant professor of mathematics; Assistant Professor of Mathematics David Allen.

 Political titles: Sen. Hubert Humphrey (D-Minn.)

 For students, include class status at time of publication: Joe Student, a junior from Burns…

 For alumni, include a comma and the abbreviated year after name: Joe Graduate, ’82.

 Capitalization of degrees should match the registrar’s official degree list.

 Capitalize official degree titles: Bachelor of Arts in Psychology.